Recipes

-I would like to think of Memorie di Angelina as more of an online cookbook than a blog, a resource you can use really use as a reference as you would any other cookbook.
-The trouble is, the chronological structure of a blogging site is not really up to the task.
+We like to think of Memorie di Angelina as more of an online cookbook than a blog, a resource you can use really use as a reference as you would any other cookbook.
+This index will allow you to quick scan all the recipes on the site.
+Each index page represents a category of recipes, listed in alphabetical order by main ingredient.
+The pages follow the structure of a traditional Italian meal:

 Antipasti: Literally meaning ‘before the meal’, these are small dishes that form the first course of a formal Italian meal.
 This type of dish is sometimes translated as hors d’oeuvre or appetizer, but antipasti are eaten at the table and, when included, are (despite the name) considered an integral part of the meal.
 Antipasti are usually reserved for special occasions, although many can double as primi, secondi contorni or snacks.